MelakuAlehegn/MelakuAlehegn/README.md

 - 👋 Hi, I’m @MelakuAlehegn
-- 👀 I’m interested in Python web programming, Cloud DevOps, CI/CD
+- 👀 I’m interested in Python, web programming, Cloud DevOps, CI/CD
 - 🌱 Learning Cloud Development and my Software Engineering
 - 💞️ I’m looking to collaborate on web based projects.
 - Feel free to collaborate, fork or clone any of my projects.